โDollar-cost average orders

 DCA orders pay fees in 2 ways:

-When the orders are imbalanced, you pay fees to liquidity providers of the pool on which you placed the order to swap your tokens
+When the orders are imbalanced, you pay swap fees to liquidity providers of the pool on which you placed the order to swap your tokens, depending on how one-sided the orders are

 Adding liquidity to DCA pools